TruckMap/Handbook/README.md

 Instead, we set a minimum expected vacation.
 Our expectation is that everyone (including founders and early hires) will take a **minimum of 2 weeks** (10 days) vacation per year.
 If you have taken less than two weeks of vacation in a calendar year, expect your manager to talk to you about it.

-Can you truly take unlimited vacation?
+Can you truly take "unlimited" vacation?
 Of course not.
 You can't expect to take 6 months of paid vacation per year.
 But, there is also not a hard limit on the number of days off per year that you can take.
-Between longer vacations and random days off here and there, a typical employee will take off up to 25 days per year.
+Between longer vacations and random days off here and there, a typical employee will take off a few weeks per year.
 Can you take more than that?
-Sure, but we'd recommend having a coversation with your manager about it ahead of time.
+Sure, but we'd recommend having a conversation with your manager about it ahead of time.

 TruckMap observes all [US federal holidays](https://www.federalpay.org/holidays), plus the day after Thanksgiving.